Key Takeaways

 - 20% for savings and debt repayment

-This budget is also flexible and can adapt to individual circumstances.
-While the traditional split is 50-30-20, some may adjust these percentages to suit their goals, such as raising savings to 30% and lowering discretionary spending to 20%.
-The key is to maintain a sustainable balance for financial growth without straining daily expenses.
+This budget is flexible and can adjust to different situations.
+While the standard split is 50-30-20, some people may change these percentages to match their goals.
+For example, they may increase savings to 30% and reduce discretionary spending to 20%.
+The goal is to keep a balance that supports long-term progress without putting too much pressure on daily expenses.

 How the 50-30-20 Rule Works